Towards Unified Multimodal Misinformation Detection in Social Media: A Benchmark Dataset and Baseline: Introduction

-In response to this challenge, we aim to develop a unified framework capable of simultaneously detecting both human-crafted misinformation and AI-generated fake content.
-To support this research, we construct a large-scale Omnibus Dataset for Multimodal News Deception (OmniFake).
-Specifically, we collect samples from the Fakeddit dataset ~\citet{nakamura2019r} and select misleading examples to form the category of human-crafted misinformation.
-For the AI-generated category, we first choose a subset of real samples from Fakeddit and apply a diverse set of manipulation techniques including face swapping, background replacement, and textual rewriting \emph{et al.}, to simulate various forms of synthetic media.
-Through this process, we finally construct a dataset comprising 127,283 samples spanning three distinct categories: real news, human-crafted misinformation, and AI-generated multimodal deception.
+In response to this challenge, we aim to develop a unified framework capable of simultaneously detecting both human-crafted misinformation and AI-generated fake contents.
+To support this exploration, we construct a large-scale Omnibus Dataset for Multimodal News Deception (OmniFake).
+Specifically, we collect source samples from the r/Fakeddit~\cite{nakamura2019r} and VisualNews~\cite{nakamura2019r} dataset and select misleading examples to form the category of human-crafted misinformation.
+For the AI-generated category, we first choose a subset of real samples from r/Fakeddit and apply a diverse set of manipulation techniques including face swapping, background replacement, and textual rewriting \emph{etc.}, to simulate various forms of synthetic media.
+Through this process, We finally construct OmniFake, a dataset comprising 98,592 samples spanning five categories: \emph{Real}, \emph{Human-crafted}, \emph{Vision Manipulation}, \emph{Text Manipulation}, and \emph{Mixed Manipulation}.

-To address the new challenges presented by the OmniFake dataset, we propose a Unified Multimodal Fake Content Detection (UMFDet) framework, designed to simultaneously combat both types of misinformation.
-UMFDet leverages a Multimodal Large Language Model (MLLM) as its backbone and introduces a Category-aware Mixture-of-Experts (MoE) Adapter to adapt the MLLM for misinformation detection.
+The OmniFake dataset presents two distinct yet deceptive forms of misinformation.
+Beyond the visual discrepancies inherent in human-crafted versus AI-generated news, the textual contents also exhibit considerable heterogeneity (see Fig.\ref{fig:text_3d_vis}).
+Motivated by these observations, we move beyond binary classification to treat these as separate categories for fine-grained recognition.
+Specifically, we propose the Unified Multimodal Fake Content Detection (UMFDet) framework.
+UMFDet leverages a Multimodal Large Language Model (MLLM) as its backbone and introduces a Category-aware Mixture-of-Experts (MoE) Adapter to tame the MLLM for misinformation detection.
 This adapter allocates specialized expert modules to identify specific types of deceptive content.
-To further enhance the model’s ability to accurately discern subtle cues of misinformation, we incorporate an Attribution Chain-of-Thought (CoT) strategy into the framework.
-Attribution CoT imposes an implicit reasoning process during the generation of detection results, guiding the model to trace and leverage attributions indicative of falsity for each misinformation type, thereby advancing detection accuracy.

-In summary, we highlight the contributions of this paper as follows: \begin{itemize} \item We conduct an early investigation into the simultaneous detection of both human-crafted and AI-generated misinformation on social media, a significant yet underexplored research problem.
+To further enhance the model’s ability to accurately discern subtle cues of different types of misinformation, we enforce an Expert-wise Discriminative Regularization (EDR) computed on the routed sets: within each expert subspace, we estimate class prototypes and shrink intra-class variance while enlarging inter-class margins.
+Furthermore, a cross-modal consistency alignment learning is incorporated to bolster the experts' perceptual capability towards semantic correlations, effectively distinguishing between real news and human-crafted rumors through global consistency modeling.